NoninterferenceDefining Secrecy and Secure Multi-Execution

 Proof.

-unfold noninterferent_no_while, noninterferent_state,
+unfold noninterferent_no_while, noninterferent_state, secure_com.

-intros s1 s2 H x Hx. simpl. apply xpub_true in Hx.
+intros s1 s2 PEQUIV x Hx.

 Qed.

-unfold noninterferent_no_while, noninterferent_state,
+unfold noninterferent_no_while, noninterferent_state, secure_com.

-intros s1 s2 H x Hx. simpl. apply xpub_true in Hx.
+intros s1 s2 PEQUIV x Hx.

 Qed.